KevinGin/BirdBotScanner/README.md

 # BirdBotScanner
 This is the code for a twitter bot that lives here: https://twitter.com/RareBirdBot_SCL.
 The bot tweets a subset of notable eBird observations for Santa Clara County.
-Other countiy bots may be added at a later date.
+Other county bots may be added at a later date.

 ## What gets tweeted?